Motion#

 move with controller#

-The move with controller block lets you drive the robot using the One Stick Controller.
-To use the controller, you need to put the block inside a loop - such as a “forever” loop.
+The move with controller stack block lets you drive the robot using the One Stick Controller.
+This block only reads the controller input once, unless placed inside of a loop, such as a forever loop.
 If the loop stops and there are no other blocks telling the robot to move, the robot will keep going in the last direction you pushed the joystick.

 move with controller